apache/incubator-teaclave/function/README.md

   - `builtin-face-detection`: An implementation of Funnel-Structured cascade, which is designed for real-time multi-view face detection.
   - `builtin-principal-components-analysis`: Example to calculate PCA.
+  - `builtin-password-check`: Given a password, check whether it is in the exposed password list.

 The function arguments are in JSON format and can be serialized to a Rust struct very easily.
 You can learn more about supported arguments in the implementation